Vertical Greening

 vertical landscapes - podium planting

-Mark's interest in vertical greening emerged in early 2000's, when conducting a sustainable landscape feasibility study for the London School of Economics.
-As a result, he concieved of, and co-founded Biotecture, the UK's leading living wall company.
-He went on to run Vertology, where he developed some unique projects for dealing with air purification (for Bane NOR, Norway's railway managers) and bespoke living wall systems.
+in 2007, Mark concieved of, and co-founded Biotecture, the UK's leading living wall company.
+He went on to run Vertology, where he developed some unique projects for dealing with air purification (eg. for Bane NOR, Norway's railway managers) and bespoke living wall systems.
 Since 2020, post Covid, he has reverted to a design and consultancy role.

 Why Vertical Greening?